 Have you ever wanted to go to Zurich but hesitated because you thought you can’t afford it?
 I hear you!
-Zurich is constantly in the Top 3 of the most expensive cities in the world.
-This doesn’t mean budget travelers can’t afford to visit this beautiful Swiss city though.
-In fact, I found 17 Free Things To Do in Zurich, Switzerland.
-I promise you will find an activity you love – whether you’re a guy, girl or a family with kids.
+The beautiful Swiss city is constantly in the Top 3 of the most expensive cities in the world.
+This doesn’t mean you can’t travel Zurich on a budget though.
+In fact, I found 17 Free Things To Do in Zurich.
+I promise you will find an activity you love – whether you’re traveling solo, with friends or as a family with kids.

-Of course strolls through the Old Town; Bahnhofstrasse and Lake Zurich are for free as well, but that’s obvious, so I didn’t include them.
-Instead, I added 5 Extra Tips that will help you travel on a budget and make the most out of your visit in Zurich.
+Of course, strolls through the Old Town, Bahnhofstrasse and Lake Zurich are for free as well, but that’s obvious, so I didn’t include them.
+Instead, I added 5 Extra Tips that will help you travel Zurich on a budget and make the most out of your visit.

-If you don’t know yet, I always take 360° photos when I travel.
+If you don’t know yet, I always try to take 360° photos when I travel.
 Click here to check out my 360° pictures of Switzerland.
-And now, let’s jump in and see what Zurich has to offer for free!
+But now, let’s jump in and see what Zurich has to offer for free!

 Here you can download a short pdf-version of this guide for free – for your phone or to print and take on your trip!